 Just imagine this: travelling along an unremarkable section of motorway, when, seemingly out of nowhere, two gigantic, glinting horse heads, stretching almost a hundred feet high, rise up in front of you.

 If you have not yet seen them from the M9, then let me tell you about these structures, straight from the horse’s mouth.
-They are The Kelpies, designed by Scottish sculptor Andy Scott, are the largest pair of equine sculptures in the world.
+They are The Kelpies, designed by Scottish sculptor Andy Scott, and they’re the largest pair of equine sculptures in the world.

-It’s been a project that I have observed since construction began.
-I’ve travelled between Edinburgh and Stirling many times during the last few months, and the highlight of each journey has undoubtedly been when I’ve laid eyes on these evolving, steely steeds.
+It’s a project which I have observed since construction began.
+I travelled between Edinburgh and Stirling many times during the course of the build – the highlight of each journey was undoubtedly when I laid eyes on these evolving, steely steeds.

-I’ve seen the huge metal frames emerge from the ground and transform into the shape of horses’ heads.
-More recently, the careful construction of the stainless steel ‘skin’ panels have slowly but surely brought these sculptures to life; the effect of this cladding is so that The Kelpies look solid and strong while at the same time appearing porous and fluid.
+I saw the huge metal frames emerge from the ground and transform into the shape of horses’ heads.
+The careful construction of the stainless steel ‘skin’ panels slowly but surely brought these sculptures to life; the effect of this cladding is so that The Kelpies look solid and strong while at the same time appear porous and fluid.

 These two incredible sculptures are the centre piece of Scotland’s newest parkland The Helix, which lies between Falkirk and Grangemouth in the Forth Valley.
-This recreational space, which has 27 km of pathways to discover, opened in September, but the hard work is on-going to get the entire Helix project complete by summer 2014.
+This recreational space, which has 27 km of pathways to discover, opened in September 2013.